 Additionally, Kraken is transparent about its security features.
 There is a comprehensive section on their website dedicated to outlining their security measures.

-They take this a step further, though, with their active bug-hunting program.
+However, they take this a step further with their active bug-hunting program.
 To do this, they enlist the help of benevolent hackers to find vulnerabilities in the exchange.
 Anyone who does receives a reward for reporting these bugs to Kraken.

 Binance has tight security, but hackers did manage to access the exchange through a 2FA vulnerability in 2019.
 The hackers got away with over $40 million in Bitcoin.